 Commercial Use Authorizations

-Commercial Use Authorizations (CUAs) are limited authorizations to provide specific visitor services within the boundaries of the Grand Teton National Park and the John D. Rockefeller, Jr. Memorial Parkway.
-CUA Holders are not concessioners and may not conflict with the preferential rights held by concessioners under contract.
+Commercial Use Authorizations (CUAs) are limited authorizations to provide specific visitor services within the boundaries of Grand Teton National Park and the John D. Rockefeller, Jr. Memorial Parkways.
+CUA holders are not concessioners and may not conflict with the preferential rights held by concessioners under contract.

-Grand Teton National Park is accepting CUA applications for the following commerically guided activities only:
+Grand Teton National Park is accepting CUA applications for the following commercially guided activities only:

 Grand Teton National Park does not accept new CUA applications for guided backpacking, day hiking or camping, guided bicycling or mountain bike tours, guided climbing, mountaineering, horseback riding, fishing, motorized boating, water skiing, floating, skiing or snowshoeing.

 Parties interested in 2014 CUAs should contact the park in order to be placed on the mailing list for future opportunities.
 Information can be obtained by e-mailing us or by calling 307.739.3416

 If you are a current CUA holder, please use the following links access current forms:

 1. Monthly Visitor Use Statistics (VUS) online reporting form

 Did you know that Grand Teton National Park is home to the largest bird in North America?
 The Trumpeter Swan weighs 20-30 pounds and lives in the valley year-round in quiet open water.